meagon/saltpad/docs/installation/salt-api-cherrypy-embedded.md

 ## Saltpad installation

 Released versions are available on github (https://github.com/Lothiraldan/saltpad/releases).
-You'll need to download the latest version of saltpad from production:
+You will need to download the latest version of saltpad from production:

 ```
 wget https://github.com/Lothiraldan/saltpad/releases/download/v0.3.1/dist.zip